 Retaliation is an illegal activity that occurs when an employer takes action in response to an employee who engaged in protected activities.
 Common examples of protected activities for which employers cannot retaliate include:

-If you believe that you may have been retaliated against for participating in these or other protected work activities, contact an employment lawyer to determine your rights.
+If you believe that you may have been retaliated against for participating in these or other protected work activities, contact an unpaid overtime lawyer to determine your rights.

 Retaliation is any negative action that an employer takes against an employee that affects the terms or conditions of employment.
 If an employer takes action that would discourage someone from complaining about the wrongful acts, it may be unlawful retaliation.

 The clearest form of retaliation is terminating an employee for participating in protected activity.
 However, other forms of retaliation are also prohibited, such as demoting an employee or giving a negative performance review due to retaliation.